 In the Biodiversity Strategy the Council has set about to protect, maintain and restore our natural environment with the help of organisations, groups and individuals ensuring our environment and natural resources are here not only for us but for our children and future generations.

-Looking for assistance with fencing, planting or pest plant and animal identification and control?
+Looking for financial assistance with fencing, planting or pest plant and animal control, then you may like to consider applying to the Christchurch City Council Biodiversity Fund.

 Pest plants and animals must be controlled to protect our native plants and animals (biodiversity).

-A site of ecological significance is listed in the District Plan as an area of high biodiversity value.
+A site of ecological significance is an area that has been assessed for its high biodiversity value.

-A covenant is a voluntary legally binding protection of land.
+A covenant is a voluntary legally binding protection agreement that is registered on the title of the land that binds the current and all future landowners.

 Volunteer in groups around Christchurch to restore biodiversity.